-Supervision of students outside on school grounds begins at 7:45 am.
+Supervision of students outside on school grounds begins at 7:45 a.m..
 Sixth grade students will enter the building through door #19 (north side of the building).
 Seventh grade students will enter through door #1 (main entrance).
 Eighth grade students will wait by door #2 (south side by circle drive).
-If students must arrive before 7:45, please contact a grade level school counselor or an administrator to establish a plan for your student's safety.
+If students must arrive before 7:45 a.m., please contact a grade level school counselor or administrator to establish a before school plan.

-Breakfast begins at 7:30 am.
-Students eating breakfast at school will enter the building through door #1 (main entrance) and remain in the cafeteria until the bell sounds at 7:53 am.
+Breakfast begins at 7:30 a.m.
+Students eating breakfast at school will enter the building through door #1 (main entrance) and remain in the cafeteria until the bell sounds at 7:53 a.m.

-All students are dismissed at 3:00 p.m. each day unless it is a PLC day.
-On PLC days, students are dismissed at 1:40 p.m.
+All students are dismissed from school each day at 3:00 p.m.
 Students who remain after school should take their materials (chromebooks, books, etc) and coats with them and not return to their lockers.
 We expect students to catch their ride, walk home, or go to the Rec.
-Center (\$3.00 per day) by 3:10 p.m. each day.
+Center (\$4.00 per day) by 3:10 p.m. each day.
 There is no supervision of students after this time unless they are participating in a scheduled activity with a staff member such as intramurals, Homework Hub or an after school club.
-Students are not allowed to loiter around school grounds.
+Students are not allowed to loiter on school grounds.

-Homework Hub will be offered to all Irving students on Monday, Wednesday, Thursday and Friday after school starting promptly at 3:15 pm in the cafeteria.
+Homework Hub will be offered to all Irving students on Monday, Wednesday, Thursday and Friday after school starting promptly at 3:15 p.m. in the cafeteria.
 Homework Hub is supervised by certified teachers who are excited to help students with current and missing assignments.
-Homework Hub will begin on Wednesday, September 6, 2023.
+Homework Hub will begin on Wednesday, September 3, 2025.

-Daily Schedule - 6th Grade Daily Schedule - 7 th & 8 th Grade

-8:00-9:07 a.m Period 1 8:00-8:52 Period 1

-9:11-10:14 a.m Period 2 8:56-9:48 Period 2

-10:18-11:25 a.m Period 3 9:52-10:44 Period 3

-11:25-11:55 am 6th grade 10:48-11:39 Period 4

-(lunch/recess)

-11:59-1:09 p.m Period 4 11:43-1:09 Period 5

-(this includes students 30 minute lunch/recess)

-1:13-2:04 p.m Period 6 1:12-2:04 Period 6

-2:08-3:00 p.m Period 7 2:08-3:00 Period 7
+DAILY SCHE DULE - 6 TH GRADE DAILY SCHEDULE - 7 TH & 8 TH GRADE 8:00-8:14 a.m.
+Irving Advisory 8:00-8:14 a.m.
+Irving Advisory 8:18-9:21 a.m.
+Period 1 8:18-9:08 a.m.
+Period 1 9:25-10:28 a.m.
+Period 2 9:12-10:02 a.m.
+Period 2 10:32-12:07 a.m. (includes lunch/recess) Period 4 10:06-10:56 a.m.
+Period 3 12:10-1:14 p.m.
+Period 5 11:00-11:50 a.m.
+Period 4 1:18-2:07 p.m.
+Period 6 11:54 - 1:14 p.m. (includes lunch/recess) Period 5 2:11-3:00 p.m.
+Period 7 1:18-2:07 p.m.
+Period 6 2:11-3:00 p.m.
+Period 7

-Students may enter the building when the bell sounds at 7:53 am.
+Students may enter the building when the bell sounds at 7:53 a.m.
 Students entering the building before this time must be eating breakfast, participating in morning choir, have a handwritten pass from staff or have a communicated plan to come directly to the main office, counseling center or health office.
 Students that participate in band or orchestra classes with large instruments may also enter the building early to securely store their instruments in the Band or Orchestra classroom.
 In the event of inclement weather, students will be allowed to enter the building at 7:45.
 Eighth grade students may enter the building through door #2 (circle entrance) and will be supervised at the back of the cafeteria.
 Seventh grade students will enter through door #1 (main entrance) and will be supervised in the main hallway.
 Sixth grade students will enter through door #19 (north side entrance) and will be supervised in the sixth grade hallway.